fly-hiring/be-elixir-challenge/README.md

 There's a lot of extra work you'd do in real life that we don't need to see here.
 Feel free to skip these things:

 * Don't spend time making this perfect or writing tests for every scenario.
+* Don't make a UI for this.
+We want to hear what you're thinking about UI, but to keep the scope down, we don't want you to implement it!
 * Don't solve every edge case.
 Rough edges are fine if it helps you move quickly, and you can document your decisions and trade-offs in NOTES.md.
 * In real life, there's probably a lot more database schema.
 Don't worry about real life, just worry about what we're asking for.
 * Skip quality of life improvements.
 We're wary of code coverage tools, refactors, testing library changes, etc. We definitely don't want you to spend time on that stuff.